Texas Diabetes Council - Resources for Law Enforcement

 As a reminder of the information presented in the video, the Texas Diabetes Council provides free spiral notebooks for law enforcement with quick-reference covers describing symptoms of low blood sugar and what to do for someone with low blood sugar.

-Police chiefs, training officers, and other law enforcement personnel in Texas can receive free copies of the "Encountering Diabetic Emergencies" roll call video along with copies of the spiral notebook by agreeing to show the video during roll call, in-service trainings or other events.
-Simply complete the request form below and mail or fax to:
+Police chiefs, training officers, and other law enforcement personnel in Texas can receive free copies of the "Encountering Diabetic Emergencies" roll call video along with copies of the spiral notebook by agreeing to show the video during roll call, in-service training, or other events.
+Complete the request form below and mail or fax to:

 Note: Orders can only be shipped in Texas (out-of-state orders cannot be filled)